helenaskagerlid/degreeproject/README.md

 - **Improved Animation Integration**: Replace the iframe with direct integration of Meta’s open-source animation code.
 - **Custom Animations**: Develop original animations for the inner critic.
-- **Positive Voice Feature**: Add a "sister" feature to strengthen the user’s positive, supportive voice.
+- **Positive Voice Feature**: Add a "sister" feature to strengthen the user’s inner positive, supportive voice.

 ## Acknowledgments